exercism/problem-specifications/README.md

 PATCH changes would never break well-designed test generators, because the test data remains exactly the same.

+## New Exercises Require a Glyph

+When creating a new exercise the design team needs to be informed so that a new glyph can be created.
+- An issue should be opened in [exercism/website-icons](https://github.com/exercism/website-icons/issues) after a PR has been opened in problem-specifications.
+- This issue should reference the PR in problem-specifications.

 ## Automated Tests

 `canonical-data.json` for each exercise is checked for compliance against the [canonical-schema.json](canonical-schema.json).